 Q: Is sazón the same as adobo?

-Nope!
+No!
 While both are Latin seasonings, adobo is heavier on garlic and often includes vinegar or citrus, giving it a sharper flavor.
-Sazón leans toward warm, earthy tones.
+Sazón leans toward warm, earthy tones with its distinctive annatto coloring.

-Yes, though you won’t get the exact same flavor.
-Try mixing equal parts ground cumin, coriander, onion powder, and a dash of paprika or turmeric for color.
+Yes, though you won't get the exact same flavor.
+For a basic substitute, try mixing equal parts ground cumin, coriander, onion powder, and a dash of paprika or turmeric for color.
+For best results, add a pinch of annatto if available.

 Q: Does sazón contain salt?

 Most store-bought versions do include salt.
-If you're watching sodium, look for “no salt added” varieties or make your own.
+If you're watching sodium, look for "no salt added" varieties or make your own blend.
+Always check the label as salt content varies by brand.

 Q: Can I make my own sazón at home?